 LCDS welcomes applications from disabled people and offers places solely on the basis of potential and suitability for the training we offer.
 Applicants are encouraged to inform the School of any disability or condition as early as possible so that the School can make appropriate arrangements to meet their needs at audition and during the programme.

 The Place is fully accessible to wheelchair users.
-If you would like to discuss your access needs before applying, please contact Simon O'Shea, Head of Student Support, on 020 7121 1111.
+If you would like to discuss your access needs before applying, please contact Mark Tyler, Director of Student Services, on 020 7121 1111.

 ProspectusDownload as a PDF